 A woman of her times, independent and wanting more than marriage and family, this “New Woman” represented a polished, savvy college graduate.
 One of the Suffragettes' most outspoken members, Christabel Pankhurst, was a perfect example of this “New Woman.”
 A law school graduate, she was denied the right to practice law due to her gender.
 Pankhurst, along with others, often marched in their academic graduation robes.

 Smart retailers jumped on the bandwagon, catering to the Suffragettes’ color choices and another moniker of the emancipated woman, red lipstick!
 Selfridges, a department store in London, was the first to carry red lipstick, rouge and powder.
 Back in the United States, that famous icon of makeup, Elizabeth Arden, once ran from her office to hand out tubes of red lipstick to marching Suffragettes in New York City.

 By 1914, with the breakout of World War I, fancy hats seemed frivolous in such a sorrowful time.
 The metals used for hatpins were now needed to make war implements.
 The hatpin’s popularity waned.
 Sedate, tailored dresses and smaller, cloche hats were now the norm.

-Perhaps with the passing of the 19th Amendment giving women the right to vote here in the United States, the final death knoll of the hatpin was struck.
-Hats were smaller, dresses were shorter, women were working in more non-traditional roles, and the big floppy hat with the plume no long fit in with the times.
+Perhaps with the passing of the 19th Amendment giving women the right to vote here in the United States, the final death knell of the hatpin was struck.
+Hats were smaller, dresses were shorter, women were working in more non-traditional roles, and the big floppy hat with the plume no longer fit in with the times.